Reopening Phase Three

 I. The schedule for Masses at All Saints will be as follows until further notice.

-- Sunday, 7:30 am in the church for those 60 years of age or older.
+- Sunday, 7:30 am Mass in the church (tickets required)

-- Sunday, 9:00 am Mass in the church and in the gymnasium.
+- Sunday, 9:00 am Mass in the church (tickets required)

 - Public weekday Masses are 9:00 am Monday through Saturday in the church.

-- All attendees must wear a mask and practice social distancing in the church sanctuary and gym.
+- All attendees must wear a mask and practice social distancing in the church sanctuary.
 Social distancing and wearing a mask upon entering the church and especially during Mass.

-- For Sunday Mass, each person needs a printed ticket for admission and attendance record.
+- For Sunday and Saturday Vigil Mass, each person needs a printed ticket for admission and attendance record.

 - Parishioners living together may sit together